A group of volunteers help distribute meals during a particularly cold December night.

 Lynchburg

 The Salvation Army is operating a low-barrier warming center for unsheltered individuals and families in the community at 2215 Park Ave.
-The center will be open 24/7 beginning Friday evening.
+The city and Salvation Army are continuing to run the warming center under new hours.
+Read the update here.
 A hot meal will be served daily at 4:30 p.m.

 The city is requesting the community’s help collecting the following items for the warming center: